Sathwik3010/calorie-adviser/README.md

-# calorie-adviser
+# calorie-advisor
-This is an AI app to generate the calories based on Image
+Analyse calories in your food using Mutlimodal Models